ArgentStonecutter/keyboards/via-boards.md

 Here's my current list of VIA/VIAL keyboards[^♪] I feel I know enough about to recommend.
-It is not complete or authoritative, it leaves out some boards I am worried may be a bit sus, and is only full-height boards that use standard hotswap sockets:
+It is not complete or authoritative, it leaves out some boards I am worried may be a bit sus, and is only full-height boards that use standard hotswap sockets.

+If you want an ISO board: Sharkoon, Keychron, and YMDK.

 100%: Monsgeek M5, Keychron V6[^?].